 Source: Zucchini ‘Ramen’ Noodles

 This Zucchini ‘Ramen’ Noodles by Alissandra Maffucci utilizes zucchini to make a healthier version of the classic “ramen” noodle.
-Made with bok choy, green onions, and mushrooms, this dish is stellar when your stressed or need to wind down.
+Made with bok choy, green onions, and mushrooms, this dish is stellar when you’re stressed or need to wind down.

 15. Zucchini-Ramen Noodle Salad